-If you want to learn about opportunities for graduate study at the Liquid Crystal Institute at Kent State, you've come to the right place.
+If you want to learn about opportunities for graduate study at the Advanced Materials and Liquid Crystal Institute at Kent State, you've come to the right place.

 We offer both masters and Ph.D. options in Chemical Physics Interdisciplinary Program (CPIP).
 These options focus on liquid crystal science and technology, an exciting interdisciplinary field open to students with backgrounds in physics, chemistry and engineering.

 Financial support is available to selected students for the Ph.D. track.
 Applications are due on January 31st for the Ph.D. track and April 15th for the masters program.
 Post-deadline applications for the masters program will continue to be reviewed.